intuition-dev/INTUITION2/pug/readme.md

-# Using, extending and leveraging Pug  as the main programming language for static generation, cross-platform development and more.
+# Using, leveraging and extending Pug as the main programming language for static generation, cross-platform development and more.

+Lets see how to use and **extend* Pug.

 ### Quick Intro to Pug part 1